Phylum: Magnoliophyta - Class: Equisetopsida - Order: Dipsacales - Family: Caprifoliaceae

 Honeysuckle is a clockwise climber and can rapidly cover trees up to six metres tall.

-Honeysuckle blooms between June and October, and it is quite common to see the red fruit berries alongside fresh Honeysuckle blooms in autumn.
+Honeysuckle can be seen in flower between late May and the end of October, and it is quite common to see the red fruit berries alongside fresh Honeysuckle blooms during late summer and autumn.

 Sue Parker's latest ebook is a revised and enlarged second edition of the acclaimed Wildflowers in the Algarve - an introductory guide.
 Full details here...